Visit the world heritage site - Christiansfeld. The atmosphere and history make a visit to Christiansfeld a very special experience.

 Prætorius Torv is an atmospheric place with cafes and restaurants, which together with the rest of the city provides a very special and extremely charming experience for tourists and locals.

-In the middle of the square you will find the "city tree" - a Tulip tree.
 Every year markets are held at Prætorius Torv (the square) and also the Christiansfeld Wine Festival, as well as Crafts Day and other events.

 Christiansfeld was planned and built to represent the Protestant city ideal.
 The city’s most important buildings are in the centre around the square in front of the Moravian Church.
 The square itself is shaped like a cross with a well in the middle.
 This was so 250 years ago, and is still so at present.
 Members of the Moravian Church from the town of Herrnhut travelled to Denmark to start a congregation here.
 Their good craftsmanship is still seen in many of the buildings.